greyltc/docker-owncloud/README.md

 - Uses php-xcache for the best possible performance
 - Comes with a built in (optional) MySQL database server giving a performance boost over the default sqlite
 - Based on Arch Linux ensuring __everything__ is cutting edge & up to date
-- SSL (HTTPS) encryption works out-of-the-box with the option to re-generate a new SSL certificate at runtime for maximum security
+- SSL (HTTPS) encryption works out-of-the-box
+- Enable automatic SSL certificate regeneration at runtime for maximum security
+- Or easily incorporate your own SSL certificates
+- In-browser document viewing and editing ready (.odt, .doc, and .docx)
+- In-browser media viewing ready (pretty much everything I think)
 - Comes complete with the following official ownCloud apps:
  - Bookmarks
  - Calendar